Cghlewis/data-mgmt-ed-research-book/_book/13-data-storage.md

 ## Documentation and dissemination

 After you make a plan for short-term data storage, that plan should be added to all necessary documentation (e.g., DMP, research protocol, informed consent forms, SOPs).
 Once your plan has been approved, it is important to not deviate from that plan unless your revisions have also been approved.
-This is especially important in the case of informed consents.
-Once participants have agreed to data storage terms in the consent (e.g., how identifying information will be stored separate from study data), those terms should be honored.
+This is especially important in the case of agreements (e.g., informed consent, data sharing agreements), where it is important to honor any terms laid out in those agreements.

 Last, all information needs to be disseminated to team members to ensure fidelity to your data storage and security plan.
 Add pertinent information to documents that staff are required to review (i.e., team data security policy or onboarding/offboarding checklists) to ensure the information is reviewed.
-In addition, make sure to embed this information into any team or project related staff training.
+In addition, make sure to embed this information into any team or project-related staff training.